 To invest in stocks, you can use the Robinhood app or website in the US.
 But if you want to invest in US stocks but does not live there like me, you can use financial platforms that offer foreign investment solutions like ATRAM of GCash in the Philippines where you can invest in US tech companies like Apple, Microsoft, Visa, and Google.

-(6) Dividend Investing
+(6) Dividend Investing from Stocks

 Next, dividend investing.
 Buying stocks that regularly pay dividends, and holding them for a long period of time is a great way to build passive income.